cascade-interactive/physics-simulator/README.md

 default, separately from rendering, and the update rate and solver settings are exposed in the editor.

-The part I've been most impressed by is the rotational physics.
-Fast-spinning bodies really do stabilize themselves because angular momentum is part of the solver.
+The strongest part of the current model is the rotational physics.
+Fast-spinning bodies stabilize themselves because angular momentum is part of the solver.
 The drone propellers use that same rotor system, so their inertia, spin-up torque, counter-torque on the frame, and gyroscopic effects exist in the physics.
-There aren't hidden reaction wheels or a fake stabilization force making it behave.

 The drone is still a fairly early model, but it flies.
+In the future I will try to model it based on the actual drone I have.
 It has four physical thrust points, motor spool time, reaction torque, a mixer, editable cascaded PID loops, wind response, optional motor variation, and a follow camera.
 There is also a direct-mixer mode and an external actuator mode so the internal